 - Non-Disclosure is in the best interest of justice.

-If you have been arrested and charged with a crime in Fort Worth, Arlington or surrounding city and you completed deferred adjudication, you may be entitled to a non-disclosure.
-If you know or are not sure if you qualify for a non-disclosure call me, a Fort Worth Criminal Attorney, and I will answer any questions you might have.
+If you have been arrested and charged with a crime in Fort Worth, Arlington, or the surrounding city and you completed deferred adjudication, you may be entitled to a non-disclosure.
+If you know or are not sure if you qualify for non-disclosure, call me, a Fort Worth Criminal Attorney, and I will answer any questions you might have.

 Call us right now to get help.